kanoble/gettingandcleaningdata/code_book.md

 Feature Selection
 =================

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAccelerometer-XYZ and tGyroscope-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcceleration-XYZ and tGravityAcceleration-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccelerationJerk-XYZ and tBodyGyroscopeJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccelerationMagnitude, tGravityAccelerationMagnitude, tBodyAccelerationJerkMag, tBodyGyroscopeMagnitude, tBodyGyroscopeJerkMagnitude).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcceleration-XYZ, fBodyAccelerationJerk-XYZ, fBodyGyroscope-XYZ, fBodyAccelerationJerkMagnitude, fBodyGyroscopeMagnitude, fBodyGyroscopeJerkMagnitude.
 (Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.